 — surface potential;

-The block uses an explicit approximation of the surface potential equation to avoid the need to numerically solve this implicit equation.
+The block uses an explicit approximation of the surface potential equation to avoid the need for a numerical solution to this implicit equation.

-Once the surface potential is known, the drain current is determined as follows
+After the surface potential is known, the drain current It is defined as follows

 where